 - the appointment of Professor Hilmer as the lead independent Director.
-Where necessary, Professor Hilmer will act as a liaison point for independent Directors and confer with the Chairman and with independent Directors on Board matters; - there is a majority of independent Directors serving on the Board; and - the delegation of certain responsibilities to Board committees (of which the chairman is not a member), the Chairman being a member (and chair) of the Nomination Committee only.
+Where necessary, Professor Hilmer will act as a liaison point for independent Directors and confer with the Chairman and with independent Directors on Board matters; - there is a majority of independent Directors serving on the Board (8 out of 13 Directors on the Board); and - the delegation of certain responsibilities to Board committees (of which the Chairman is not a member), the Chairman being a member (and chair) of the Nomination Committee only.